sequenceiq/cloudbreak-docs/docs/cloudbreak_database.md

 cbd db restore-volume-from-dump common periscopedb
 ```

-You can save any of your dump to the host machine easily:
+You can easily save your dumps to the host machine by using the following commands:

 ```
 docker run --rm -v cbreak_dump:/dump -it alpine cat /dump/cbdb/latest/dump.sql > cbdb.sql